bvbohnen/X3_Customizer/Documentation.md

       Allows Commercial Agents to sell factory products at pilot rank 0.
 May require CAG restart to take effect.

+ * Complex_Cleaner_Bug_Fix

+    Requires: None

+      Apply bug fixes to the Complex Cleaner mod.
+Designed for version 4.09 of that mod.
+Includes a fix for mistargetted a wrong hub in systems with multiple hubs, and a fix for some factories getting ignored when crunching.
+Patches plugin.gz.CmpClean.Main.xml.

+ * Complex_Cleaner_Use_Small_Cube

+    Requires: None

+      Forces the Complex Cleaner to use the smaller cube model always when combining factories.
+Patches plugin.gz.CmpClean.crunch.xml.

  * Convert_Attack_To_Attack_Nearest

     Requires: None